Powerpoint isn’t the best tool in the shed, and it certainly isn’t the sharpest

 PROS

-- Extensive and easy to use animation abilities that are incredibly smooth
+- Extensive and easy-to-use animation capabilities that are incredibly smooth

-- Can set text and object styles that can be changed globally
+- You can set text and object styles that can be changed globally

 CONS